hari-narasimhan/nodejs_10_hours/project/README.md

 });
 ```

-The above code is a middleware that plucks req.user and adds it to req.locals, this is special as it allows all templates to access details of logged in user.
+The above code is an express middleware that plucks req.user and adds it to req.locals, this is special as it allows all templates to access details of logged in user.

 ___NOTE: If you investigate the user object you will find that it also returns the hased password.
 It is not a good practice to return the password field.
 I will leave it as an exercise to avoid returning the password when the user object is fetched from the database___

-One more thing we need to do is at add the route, open `app/controllers/user` and add the following route
+One more thing we need to do is to add the route, open `app/controllers/user` and add the following route

 ```
 router.get('/users/logout', function (req, res, next) {